Reducing violence against health care in DRC and Iraq via citizen science and de-escalation trainings

 Violence against healthcare workers (HCWs) and alarming levels of distrust towards the medical profession is a humanitarian issue with long-term consequences especially in fragile and conflict settings.

-This research proposes to evaluate the effectiveness of a de-escalating violence training for HCWs in combination with an organisational level intervention that may further contribute to curb the violence.
-For this purpose, a community-developed set of rules will be implemented in health facilities and hospitals via a displayed code of conduct.
-Citizen science and other participatory methods will ensure community engagement and increase community trust in HCWs.
-The validation of the code of conduct by government and health authorities will ensure that the code of conduct is enforced effectively.
-Through a stepped-wedge trial this study will generate robust evidence on the effectiveness, cost, and consequences of this combined intervention addressing violence against HCWs in fragile contexts, and on the scalability and applicability to other humanitarian settings.
+This research aimed to evaluate the effectiveness of a violence de-escalation training for HCWs in combination with an organisational level intervention that may further contribute to curb the violence.
+For this purpose, a community-developed set of rules was implemented in health facilities and hospitals via a displayed code of conduct.
+Citizen science and other participatory methods were used to facilitate community engagement and increase community trust in HCWs.
+The validation of the code of conduct by government and health authorities aimed to ensure the code of conduct was enforced effectively.

-The study will build on the work of the ICRC Healthcare in Danger initiative.
-Find out more in their 2020-2022 strategy.
+The research builds on work of the ICRC Healthcare in Danger initiative.

 No items found.